Every new adventure has surprises, including finance consultants.

 3. You get clearer on what’s important to you

 More importantly, they have a stronger understanding of what truly matters to them.
 Some people decide they prefer a corporate role.
-Others determine that the freedom, flexibility and engaging projects they have as a consultant far outweighs any corporate perks.
+Others determine that the freedom, flexibility, and engaging projects they have as a consultant far outweigh any corporate perks.
 Either way, most report that consulting has enriched their professional profiles and provided valuable experience.

 Do you have any first-year-of-consulting surprises to share?